yet-market/proof-protocol-sdk/README.md

 The PROOF Protocol SDK lets you create immutable, timestamped records of API interactions on the blockchain.
 It's designed for compliance, auditing, and legal verification requirements with minimal code changes.

+**⚠️ Production Ready**: This SDK operates on Polygon mainnet.
+All transactions cost real POL tokens and PROOF tokens.
+Ensure you understand the costs before deploying to production.

 ## Quick Start

 ### Installation